 Recovery means different things to each person, and everyone has a story to share, everyone can choose their own steps towards recovery.
-We have gathered a selection of stories and they are written in the persons own narrative, reflecting the things that are of value to them, and convey powerful messages of hope, self-determination, resilience, inclusion and choice.
+We have gathered a selection of stories which are written in the person's own narrative, reflecting the things that are of value to them, and convey powerful messages of hope, self-determination, resilience, inclusion and choice.

 "I have had time to start to recover even though at first I found it so hard to sort anything out, and CPN did not force anything on me."
 Service user